rafalbromirski/ckeditor-moono-theme/README.md

 #CKEditor Moono Theme

-This theme is a dark version of Moono Theme which was designed and developed as a <a href="http://ckeditor.com/blog/ckeditor-4-skin-contest">CKEditor skin contest</a> entry.
+This theme is a dark version of Moono Theme which originally was designed and developed as a <a href="http://ckeditor.com/blog/ckeditor-4-skin-contest">CKEditor skin contest</a> entry.
+However, they picked light version and introduced **Chameleon** feature which works really great but not for all colors.

-Source files are stored in a different branch: **source**.
+This repository includes new UI color, icons (+hidpi) and CSS files.

+If you want to adjust moono theme, you have to switch to **source** branch.

 ###How to install
 1. Clone / Download this repository and copy `moono-dark` into `ckeditor/skins`